Rank | School | Location |

 Washington, D.C.

-Earning a Bachelor of Arts with a Major in Journalism and Mass Communication at George Washington University gives rising journalists an abundance of opportunities inside and outside the classroom to further their career aspirations and personal interests.
+Earning a Bachelor of Arts in Journalism and Mass Communication at George Washington University gives rising journalists an abundance of opportunities inside and outside the classroom to further their career aspirations and personal interests.

 Students take on an intensive coursework through the University and through specific academic courses that prepare them for the rigorous task of reporting and communicating in a globalized media landscape.